ibm-cloud-docs/platform-automation-hub/whatis.md

 ## What products are available to me?
 {: #products}

-Platform automation on {{site.data.keyword.cloud_notm}} includes the following products:
+Platform automation on {{site.data.keyword.cloud_notm}} includes the following products.
+For more details about what each product offers, see [Comparing Platform Automation products](/docs/platform-automation-hub?topic=platform-automation-hub-compare).

 **{{site.data.keyword.en_full_notm}}**